Santa Maria, Ilocos Sur: Minor Basilica of Our Lady of the Assumption

-On August 22, 2019, President Rodrigo Roa Duterte signed Republic Act No. 11409 that declared the falls as a tourist destination, which will prioritize its development by the Department of Tourism.

-Santa Maria Agricultural Tramline

-Located in Barangay Baballasioan before Pinsal Falls.
-Similar to cable car the first in Ilocos Sur and the first in Ilocos Region.
-This facility is not functional, the machine used to rotate the steel rope up to the upper station was submerged by waters coming from the pinsal falls.
-The location of this facility is within the ground level of the river downstream from the Pinsal Falls.

 Santa Maria Twin Chapel and Ruins

-The compound of Santa Maria East Central School houses the Santa Maria Twin Chapels, the site of the First established parish of Santa Maria, wherein the northern chapel was dedicated to Senor Santo Kristo and the southern chapel was dedicated to Nuestra Senora dela Asuncion.
-But only the southern chapels stands nowadays, the northern chapel was damaged.
+The compound of Santa Maria East Central School houses the Santa Maria Twin Chapels, the site of the First established parish of Santa Maria, wherein the northern chapel was dedicated to Señor Santo Kristo and the southern chapel was dedicated to Nuestra Señora dela Asuncion.
+But only the southern chapel stands nowadays, the northern chapel was damaged.
 The Provincial Government of Ilocos Sur is having the plan to restore / rebuilt the damaged chapel.

 Santa Maria Spanish Era Cemetery

-it is located 200 meters east of the Santa Maria Church declared as UNESCO World Heritage Site, National Historical Landmark by the National Historical Commission of the Philippines and lately National Cultural Treasure by the National Museum of the Philippines in which this cemetery was included as part of the declaration "Santa Maria Church & Complex".
+The cemetery is located 200 meters east of the Santa Maria Church declared as UNESCO World Heritage Site, National Historical Landmark by the National Historical Commission of the Philippines and lately National Cultural Treasure by the National Museum of the Philippines in which this cemetery was included as part of the declaration "Santa Maria Church & Complex".
 The square shaped cemetery today undergoes in a restoration the whole cemetery site (the brick perimeter fence, the ruins of the chapel and other structures found inside the compound) to preserve its original beauty for the next generation.
 The restoration is expected to be finished this December 2019 and to be turned over to the Archdiocese of Nueva Segovia, Parish of Our Lady of the Assumption, and to the Local Government Unit of Sta.
 Maria, Ilocos Sur.
 After the restoration is said that the site will be declared as another tourist site additional attraction to be visited when visiting the Santa Maria Church.

-Santa Maria Old Spanish Bridges
+Santa Maria Spanish Era Bridges

 Built during the 19th century, one of the few remaining bridges built by the Spanish Colonial Authorities, the bridge in the town of Santa Maria is made entirely of bricks.
 Proof of its durability and strength, the bridge still withstands the weight of passing busses and trucks.
 This Old Spanish Bridge is located in between Poblacion Norte and Baliw Daya.

 Another old Spanish Bridge can also be found on the road going to Barangay Cabaroan.
 It is not noticeable when you pass by the road unless you go down to the fields.
 This bridge is still utilize not only as a bridge but also for irrigation system.